yangshun/tech-interview-handbook/preparing/README.md

 **Self Introduction**

-Prepare a self introduction that follows the following outline.
+Prepare a self introduction that follows the following outline (inspired by "Cracking the Coding Interview" by Gayle McDowell):

-1. A sentence about your current or most recent role
+1. A sentence about your current or most recent role.
-2. A few sentences about your (academic) background.
+1. A few sentences about your (academic) background.
 What did you focus on?
-3. Some sentences about your professional experience after school/university.
+1. Some sentences about your professional experience after school/university.
 Where did you work?
 What projects did you deal with?
 What where typical challenges and tasks?
 Which technologies did you use?
-4. Mention one to two sentences about what you do outside of work, if it is relevant for the role.
+1. Mention one to two sentences about what you do outside of work, if it is relevant for the role.
-5. Finish with a statement saying why you are seeking a new job opportunity and why you are interested in the role you applied for
+1. Finish with a statement saying why you are seeking a new job opportunity and why you are interested in the role you applied for.

 An example of the above could be:

-I'm Peter Griffin and currently a software engineer at Google.
+> I'm John Doe and currently a Software Engineer at Google.
+>

-My background is in computer science, where I have received my bachelor's degree at MIT and my master's degree at Standford.
+> My background is in Computer Science, where I received my bachelor's degree at MIT and my Master's degree at Stanford.
 I mainly did research on how to decrease complexity of search algorithms.
+>

-After university, I started to work at Microsoft as a software engineer.
+> After university, I started to work at Microsoft as a Software Engineer.
 It was a great experience as I was working in the Office team contributing to MS Word and MS Powerpoint.
 I learned a lot about C# and .NET back then.
 After about two years, I got an offer from Google where I have been working since then.
-I'm now leading the search team and have gained a lot of knowlegde in scalability.
-My daily tasks consist of optimizing search queries.
+I'm now leading the Search Optimization team and have gained a lot of knowledge in scalability and domain knowledge.
+My daily tasks consist of optimizing search queries and mentoring junior engineers.
+>

-Outside of work I develp a lot of open source projects written in Crystal.
+> Outside of work I develop a on open source projects written in Python.
+Examples of some open source projects I created are <insert examples>.
+>

-I'm now seeking new job oppurtunities in the Boston area since I'm relocating for personal reasons.
+> I'm now seeking new job oppurtunities in the Boston area since I'm relocating for personal reasons.
 In particular I think Boston Dynamics is a perfect fit for my interests as well as my skill set.

 **Upon Getting the Question**